15 The Bootstrap

 We have previously achieved this in two ways:

 1. Direct calculation.
-In Theorem 5.3, for instance, we obtained \(\var(\hat \beta)\) for the OLS estimator by deriving its variance from a basic assumption about \(\var(e \mid X)\).
+In Theorem 5.3, for instance, we obtained \(\var(\hat \beta)\) for the OLS estimator by deriving its variance from a basic assumption about \(\var(e \mid X)\); in Definition 9.1, we derived an alternative estimator based on weaker assumptions.

 But we often cannot use either approach.
 We might not believe the assumptions necessary for direct calculation, or our diagnostics may have given reason to doubt them; we might be using an estimator for which we do not know how to do the math; or the approximations necessary may turn out to be too approximate.